Colin Miles: Career

 In 2004–05, Yeovil won the league, though Miles made just 24 appearances, including three in the FA Cup.
 He scored against Darlington in the cup and was sent off in the league against Shrewsbury Town.
-In February, he tore a knee liagement, keeping him out of action for a few weeks.
+In February, he tore a knee ligament, keeping him out of action for a few weeks.
 At the end of the season he signed a new one-year deal with the club.
 The 2005–06 season was his last with Yeovil.
-He made 30 League One appearances, as well as five cup appearances.
+He made 30 League One appearances and five cup appearances.
 In June, he signed with League One rivals Port Vale, sensing the Burslem club were "going places".

 Martin Foyle played him 33 times in 2006–07, including him in the League Cup tie with Tottenham Hotspur at White Hart Lane that finished 3–1 to "Spurs".
 He was sent off against Bradford City on 16 September, but kept his yellow card tally down to a respectable four.
-He took the field just five times in 2007–08 as he struggled with poor form and a swollen knee.
+He took the field five times in 2007–08, struggling with poor form and a swollen knee.
 New manager Lee Sinnott chose against offering Miles a new deal in the summer.
 In August, he returned to Conference football with Woking.
 Woking suffered relegation in 2008–09, seven points off the safety spot occupied by Barrow.
 Miles played thirty games, scoring on his final appearance, in a 2–2 draw with Mansfield Town at Kingfield Stadium on 18 April.
 He was dismissed from the pitch twice in the season, in away games at Eastbourne Borough (for foul and abusive language) and Barrow.
 He was released upon the season's conclusion.

 Style of play

 Personal life

-He changed his surname from Pluck to Miles in 2004, for family reasons.
+He changed his surname from Pluck to Miles in 2004 for family reasons.